 What is Burlap?

-Burlap is also commonly called hessian in many countries.
-It is a type of fabric made from the jute plant.
+Burlap is also commonly called hessian in many countries such as the US and Canada.
+It is a woven type of fabric made from the jute plant.
 You will normally find this fabric in a brown or natural color but it can also be dyed.

 How is burlap made?